Take me there!

 I call it the 1% Method – do 1% better today than you did yesterday – even if that means washing one dish in the sink – hey that’s progress if you haven’t washed any in a week, right?
 That’s how real change happens.
 That’s how motivation sticks.
 Action is an activator.
 And action is the antidote to anxiety.
 Take baby steps if you have to.

-I;s time to reframe the thought, “What am I so unmotivated?” and start asking, “What is one small thing I can do today to take action?”
+It’s time to reframe the thought, “What am I unmotivated?” and start asking, “What is one small thing I can do today to take action?”
 Remember – if you’ve been feeling unmotivated, you are not lazy, and you are not failing.

 You’re just a human who’s been carrying a lot.
 And that means you deserve grace—not guilt.
-And Go’d grace is sufficient.
+And God’s grace is sufficient.
 He will get you through this season.
-He is faithful and He loves you.
+He is faithful, and He loves you.

 Now take a deep breath.
 Pick one small step.
 And start.
 You’ve got this.